On the Field of Glory: The Plot

-Lodgings are found in Cracow and Stanislav resolves that Yatsek and Anulka should have some time together after their marriage before he joins the campaign.
+Lodgings are found in Kraków and Stanislav resolves that Yatsek and Anulka should have some time together after their marriage before he joins the campaign.
 The Bokoyemski’s disappear but return and give Voynovski Martsian’s ear who berates them for behaving like savages.
 The wedding takes place and all are overcome by Anulka’s virginal beauty and modesty.
 King Sobieski and his wife are present and together leave the city two days later to march to Vienna.

 Standing on a hill, the troops march in splendour past their valiant king and Pani Tachevski sees her husband for the last time, 'all in iron and winged armour, the ear pieces of his helmet hid his cheeks altogether ...
 Yatsek turned his iron-covered head toward his wife and moved his lips as if whispering ... he was giving her the last "Fare thee well!”.
-The prince bishop of Cracow blesses the troops holding the cross and relics above his head and twenty thousand men raise their anthem to God.
+The prince bishop of Kraków blesses the troops holding the cross and relics above his head and twenty thousand men raise their anthem to God.